wp-plugins/wp-better-emails/readme.txt

 * Add some ads/sponsored links to every email sent with wordpress
 * Include some banners to promote a special event or feature of your website
+* Brand your emails to your website or client website

 = Internationalization =